 The Festival of Racing sees equine athletes as well as our highly talented jockeys and trainers return to Group 1 racing this season.
-Ahead of the first Group 1 of 2018, the C.F.
-Orr Stakes at Caulfield, we've complied a list of established and emerging stars on and off the track for you to keep an eye out for during the Festival of Racing.
+We've complied a list of established and emerging stars on and off the track for you to keep an eye out for during the Festival of Racing.

 A winning treble at Moonee Valley in December has reinforced the rise of teenage apprentice Stephanie Thornton ahead of this year's Festival of Racing.

 Having won three of the four majors in Australian racing and significant success overseas, Craig Williams is consistently riding winners.

 Damian 'Frosty' Lane launched himself into star-status after winning the Australian Derby, Mackinnon Stakes and the Australian Cup in 2017.

 With two Group 1 winners in the 2017 Spring Racing Carnival, Mark Zahra won't be short of rides during the Festival of Racing.

 At just 16, Ben Allen rode half the card at a day out at Benalla.
 Since then, his success has grown with a Group 2 Herbert Power Stakes to his name